mlcommons/ck/README.md

-CK helps users preserve, organize, describe, cross-link and share their code, data and experimental results as reusable Python-based components with a unified API and JSON-based schema-free meta description.
+CK helps users preserve, organize, describe, cross-link and share their code, data and experimental results as reusable Python-based components with a very simple API (one function with JSON in and JSON out) and JSON-based schema-free meta description.

 All components can be transparently indexed and searched via third-party Hadoop-based ElasticSearch, shared via GIT, and